foukevin/sitebuilder/README.md

 Basic usage
 -----------------------------------------------------------------------

-Supposing the markdown formatted articles are located into the `./contents` directory, running the following command will generate a basic set of html
+As its simplest, sitebuilder can be called with a directory containing markdown formatted articles:

-pages:
+	$ sitebuilder content

-	$ sitebuilder ./contents
+Supposing markdown formatted articles files are located in the `./content` folder, the above command will build the homepage, the articles, the archives and the Atom and RSS feeds.

 A ccs file can be specified: